Sllambias/yucca/yucca/documentation/guides/task_conversion.md

 ### Task Names
 Datasets must be assigned a Task Name of the format `TaskXXX_MYTASK` where `XXX` is a unique 3-digit identifier and `MYTASK` is a freely chosen dataset name.
 For instance, the OASIS hippocampus segmentation dataset is called `Task001_OASIS`.
-Which means that Yucca will assume the raw data is found at; `raw_data/Task001_OASIS`
+Which means that Yucca will assume raw data can be found at; `raw_data/Task001_OASIS`

 ### Train/Test Split
 Inside the task directory (e.g. `raw_data/Task001_OASIS`) data should be split into Train and Test splits (subdirectories) in almost all cases.
-However, to completely avoid any data leakage, Yucca will NOT do this for you.
+To completely avoid any data leakage, Yucca will NOT do this for you.
 To ensure a clear division between training and testing data Yucca will automatically only train on data placed in subdirectories called `imagesTr` (training).
 Therefore, you have to save training and testing samples in appropriately named directories.
 Training images and labels should be in placed in the subdirectories `imagesTr` and `labelsTr` respectively.
 And, if they exist, testing images and labels should be placed in the subdirectories `imagesTs` and `labelsTs` respectively.

 ### File Names
-Image files must be named according to the format `ID_MODALITY.nii.gz` where `ID` is replaced by e.g. `sub_01` and `MODALITY` is replaced by the appropriate modality identifier.
+Image files must be named according to the format `ID_MODALITY.EXTENSION`.
+- `ID` is the unique case identifier, such as `sub_01` or `image_4125`.
-If the dataset only contains a single modality (e.g. T1 MR images) all files are simply suffixed with the same modality identifier `000`.
-If the dataset contains multiple modalities each sequence should be assigned a unique modality suffix.
-For example, for a dataset containining T1 and CT images, the T1 images could be assigned the `000` suffix and the CT images could be suffixed by `001`.
-Labels are stored WITHOUT the modality identifier.
+- `MODALITY` is a 3 digit suffix that identifies the modality of an **image**.
+For example, the imaging technique (e.g. T1, CT or ultrasound) or timepoint.
+Yucca uses this information to (1) normalize each modality individually and (2) concatenate cases (in the channel dimension) that have multiple images.
+If the dataset only contains one modality (or you wish to treat all modalities as one) simply suffix all images with the modality identifier `000` - this is generally the approach.
+If the dataset contains multiple modalities each should be assigned a unique modality suffix.
+For example, for a medical imaging dataset containing T1 and CT images for all labels, the T1 images could be assigned by `000` and the CT images could be suffixed by `001`.
+Note that any **labels** are stored without modality identifiers.
+- `EXTENSION` is any of the supported file extensions.
+Currently `.nii.gz` and `.png` is supported for the imagesTr and ImagesTs folders.
+For the labelsTr and labelsTs folders `.nii.gz`, `.png` and `.txt` are supported.

-### Example Directory Structure (for a multimodal dataset):
+### Example Directory Structure for a multimodal segmentation dataset:
 This is how the contents of your `raw_data` folder could look:
 - Note that we still only have 1 label (segmentation) per subject, even though each subject may have multiple images (e.g. both CT and MRI scans).
+- If this was a classification dataset the labelsTr and labelsTs folders should be populated with `.txt` files containing the class(es) of the case.
+- If this was an unsupervised dataset the labelsTr and labelsTs folder should be empty.
 ```
 raw_data/
 ├── Task001_OASIS/